AOrobator/HelloAndroid/lesson7/Lesson7_NetworkingWithRetrofit.md

 JSON into model objects.
 Instead of having to parse the JSON ourselves, this will allow our HTTP API interface to return a `Call<NumberFact>` instead of a generic `Call<Response>`.

+Note: If our API was in XML, Retrofit provides a JAXB converter.

 To enable this parsing, we'll have to create the NumberFact class, and annotate it appropriately.

 [NumberFact.java]